 Shares P urchased Total Con Weighted Average

-Number Percent Amount Percent Price Per Share
+Number Percent Percent Amount Perce Price Per Share

 Assuming no exercise of the underwriters' option to purchase additional shares:

-Existing stockholders(1) 9 6 \$ 9 % \$
+Existing stockholders(1) g %\$ 9 6\$

 New investors(1)

-Total 100.09 6 100.09 6
+Total 100.09 % 100.09 6

 Assuming full exercise of the underwriters' option to purchase additional shares:

-Existing stockholders 9 6 \$ 9 % \$
+Existing stockholders ģ %\$ 9, 6\$

 New investors

-Total 100.09 6 100.09 6
+Total 100.09 % 100.09 6

 (1) The foregoing tables and calculations exclude (i) outstanding shares of common stock issuable upon the exercise of outstanding stock options under our 2007 Global Incentive Plan, at a weighted-average exercise price of \$ per share and (ii) warrants to purchase shares of preferred stock at a weighted average exercise price of \$ per share.
 To the extent that these options or warrants are exercised, there will be further dilution to new investors.
-If all of such outstanding options and warrants had been exercised as of September 31, 2014, the as adjusted net tangible book value per ordinary share after this offering would be \$, and total dilution per ordinary share to new investors would be \$
+If all of such outstanding options and warrants had been exercised as of September 30, 2014, the as adjusted net tangible book value per ordinary share after this offering would be \$, and total dilution per ordinary share to new investors would be \$